TAA Compliance Guide

 • Caribbean Basin Countries

-Non-TAA compliant countries are omitted form the list, including, but not limited to:
+Non-TAA compliant countries are omitted from the list, including, but not limited to:

 China, India, Indonesia, Iran, Iraq, Malaysia, North Korea, Pakistan, Russia, Sri Lanka, …